Experience the Ultimate Meal in a Local’s Home

 What to Expect:

-In 21 countries, with a strong presence in Asia, Traveling Spoon offers a private experience for travelers to meet, dine, cook and get to know first-hand a country’s culture.
+In 38 countries around the globe, with a strong presence in Asia, Traveling Spoon offers a private experience for travelers to meet, dine, cook and get to know first-hand a country’s culture.
 And their hosts in particular are as passionate about sharing their culture as much as the diners are to receive it.

 Case in point: Before joining Traveling Spoon, Japan-based host Keiko never met a single foreigner.
 Wanting her kids to have that experience she missed out on, she happily opened the doors to her home so visitors can learn who her family is, how they live and eat.